Frequently Asked Questions

 What ELC services are available to me if I am a VUMC employee?

-If you are a VUMC employee, you are welcome to take any of our EAP courses for a tuition fee.
+If you are a VUMC employee, you are welcome to take any of our EAP courses (Academic Speaking, Pronunciation, Academic Writing).

-What is the tuition for the EAP programs at the ELC?
+What is the cost of the EAP programs at the ELC?

 For information regarding assessment and enrollment, please contact: